 Catherine de Medici As A King Mother

 When King Henry passed away it was time for his 15-year-old son Francis II to ascend the throne.
-King Francis II married Maria, the Queen of Scots, but his reign did not last long because he died of ear infection in 1560.
+King Francis II married Maria, the Queen of Scots, but his reign did not last long because he died of an ear infection in 1560.

 Eventually, the throne was taken over by his younger brother Charles IX who ruled as King of France for 14 years.
 However, King Charles IX was not very long-lived either and died at the age of 24.
 The next king became Henry III, who was Catherine’s favorite son.